EasyStore was built in Malaysia, for Malaysian sellers โ and that distinction matters more than you might think.

 Our Verdict

-EasyStore is the best ecommerce platform for Malaysian sellers who want to sell across multiple channels without spending Shopify-level money.
-Its killer feature โ built-in Shopee and Lazada integration โ solves the exact problem most Malaysian sellers face: managing a website and marketplace stores from one place.
+EasyStore is the best ecommerce platform for Malaysian sellers who want to sell across multiple channels without building a patchwork of third-party apps.
+Its built-in Shopee and Lazada integration solves the exact problem most Malaysian sellers face: managing a website and marketplace stores from one place.

 It is not the most powerful platform.
 It is not the most customisable.
 It does not have the largest ecosystem.
-But it was built for your market, priced for your budget, and designed for how Malaysian sellers actually operate.
+But it was built for your market, priced in your currency, and designed for how Malaysian sellers actually operate.

 If you are comparing platforms more broadly, our best ecommerce platform for Malaysian sellers guide compares EasyStore against Shopify, WooCommerce, and other options side by side.
 And if you are just starting your ecommerce journey, start with our how to start an online business in Malaysia guide โ it covers everything from SSM registration to your first sale.